NazaninShafiabadi/antisurprisal/README.md

-This repository contains the source code for our paper entitled "Beyond Surprisal: A Dual Metric Framework for Lexical Skill Acquisition in LLMs"
+This repository contains the source code for our paper "[Beyond Surprisal: A Dual Metric Framework for Lexical Skill Acquisition in LLMs](https://aclanthology.org/2025.coling-main.443.pdf)", which won the Best Short Paper Award at [COLING 2025](https://coling2025.org/program/best_papers/#best-short-paper-awards).

 # Anti-surprisal
 A complementary metric to $surprisal$, measuring a model's capacity to refrain from using words in inappropriate or unexpected contexts.